|

 Hospital

-View the latest medical technology of yesterday-
+View the medical technology of yesterday-

 Iron lung, first x-ray machine, gynaecology instruments, operating theatre

-and
+and ward.

 Bank

-See the office equipment, ledgers and gold scales
+See the office equipment, ledgers and gold scales.

 Buildings